opencv/opencv_attic/android/service/doc/LoaderCallbackInterface.rst

     OpenCV initialization finished successfully

-.. data:: NO_SERVICE

-    OpenCV Manager service is not installed on the device.
-App need to notify user about it

 .. data:: RESTART_REQUIRED

     OpenCV library installation via Google Play service was initialized.
 Application restart is required